johnbachman/depmap_analysis/doc/indra_depmap_service/depmap_service.rst

 INDRA DepMap Service
 --------------------

-Currently, while the being under development, the service is only available to be run locally.
+Currently, during development, the service is only available to be run locally.

 Setup
 =====